quer/flow-chart-type-strong/README.md

 To be able to preload modules, the `load` must be set. in the example above here, i have stringify some json. it will be showen as Json below.
 Here we can see a list of all the boxes that it will create. in the tag `boxes`.
 In the example below. it will create a box of ID `5` and `3` at thoes pos.
 And store the id (`RealId`) on that box.
 Then in the connections we defind how it is connection between the input and output, and what box to what box.
+The field export works, as it will have a `fieldID` and stored the index of the seleced `checkbox` or `radio`. or value if it type of `input`.

 The way it works is, it take the `FromRealId` (1) and find the box whit that `RealId` and then in that box fid the output whit ID `5_O_1` and then find the box whit `RealId` that is `ToRealId` (10).
 And in that box find input whit ID `3_I_1`

 ```js